I’ve Been Scarred, So I’m Jacking Up The Tenancy Deposit

 Seasons greetings all!

 With buying presents, joining in with the mandatory festive social events, squeezing in a trip to Vegas and having to completely renovate a bathroom because my previous tenants are the spawn of Satan, I spent a small fortune.
-I budgeted for everything, besides from the wrath of my numb-nut tenants, that left me with rent arrears, loss of rent (after they vacated), and destruction.
+I budgeted for everything, besides from the wrath of my numb-nut tenants.

 To make matters worse, the problems with my tenants happened at the wrong end of the year.
 By the time they vacated, the manic Christmas period was approaching.
-Trying to get the property they shat all over back to good order around this time of year was difficult… and slow.
+Trying to get the property they shat all over back to good order around this time of year was painful.

 On a more positive note, the property is ready now, so as soon as the new year kicks off, I’m going to start looking for new tenants.
 Great.